A LEADER IN NON-DESTRUCTIVE TESTING

 In April, 1992, MAC introduced a fully computerized eddy current tester – a new benchmark for the industry.
 With its real-time full-color graphic display and sophisticated control of test parameters, MAC brought eddy current testing to a whole new level.

 Building on the technological advances of the 20th century, MAC now operates on a world wide scale helping metal manufacturers throughout the globe meet more demanding specifications.
 A new plant in Scandinavia, run by MAC’s subsidiary M A Nordic, provides CE approved systems to customers throughout Europe, Russia and Eastern Europe.
 In recent years, Asia, South America, and India have also become key markets for the latest advances in nondestructive test instrumentation.
 Recent inspection systems include multiple technologies, materials handling, remote control and monitoring, all designed to meet the needs of each particular mill.
-Under the direction of MAC’s current President, Joseph Vitulli, MAC’s customer oriented design and support continues to provide customers with the flexibility they need to optimize their quality.
+Under the direction of MAC’s current President and CEO, Dudley Boden, MAC’s customer oriented design and support continues to provide customers with the flexibility they need to optimize their quality.